olulesi/sei-project-4/README.md

 ### Division of Work

-Since we had a project with a lot of features to implement we knew that we wouldn’t be able to work together for much of the project as we would need to cover so much.
+Since we had a project with a lot of features to implement we knew that we wouldn’t be able to work together for much of the project as we would need to work on so many features.
 Therefore we prioritised are functionality and divided it up based on strengths.

-We started out as Isaac focusing on the back end setting up the models whilst I worked on using the drag and drop functionality and how we can hook it up to the backend.
+We started out with Isaac focusing on the back end setting up the models whilst I worked on using the drag and drop functionality and how we can hook it up to the backend.
 We then to proceed on working on different features of the board based on priority.
+Isaac proceeded to work on the ticket view with its all its features whilst I worked on the profile page as well as the styling and animations of all the pages.
+However we still worked problems together as I was able to depend on his guidance with the backend set up.

 ### Back End (Kanban Model)

-On the back end as mentioned before Isaac worked on majority of the back end whilst I had to work on the front end in order to finish on time but I did manage to add to the kanban model
+On the back end as mentioned before Isaac worked on majority of the back end whilst I had to work on the front end in order to finish the app time but I did manage to add to the kanban model.

 Creating a tuple of options for the backgrounds assigning them values of 123 with a default so that when the user tries to select a background it already has the default in the background.